SHREYA0013/SHREYA0013/README.md

 ## Here are some ideas to get you started:

-### - 🔭 I’m currently working on Python, SQL, Power BI
+### - 🔭 I’m currently working on Python, SQL, Power BI, Excel
 ### - 🌱 I’m currently learning Data Analysis
 ### - 👯 I’m looking for a Data Analyst Job
 <!--